The Top 5 Bands That Should Make Another Album

 4. Death from Above 1979

 It’s true, two-piece bands became fashionable somewhere along the way, but man, these two put out a huge amount of sound.
 Their 2006 album, You’re a Woman, I’m a Machine was frantic, a rocking good ruckus and even kind of danceable.
-Word on the street is, there is a reunion in the works . . . let’s hope that means new material is on the way.YouTube determined that TubePress's request did not contain proper authentication. - Private video
+Word on the street is, there is a reunion in the works . . . let’s hope that means new material is on the way.YouTube responded to TubePress with an HTTP 410 - No longer available

 2. Cannibal Ox

 Oh what could have been.
 Cannibal Ox only put out one album of new material (the other two albums came in the form of a live album and a rarities/B-sides album).
-2001′s The Cold Vein was produced by El P and was full of lush textures, innovative and unpredictable beats and unique delivery and tone from both Vast Aire and Vordul Megilah.
-While it embodied underground hip-hop, at the time it felt like an important bridge between backpack and commercial hip-hop . . . although it would need some heavy editing to ever make it onto airwaves.YouTube responded to TubePress with an HTTP 404 - Video not found
+2001’s The Cold Vein was produced by El P and was full of lush textures, innovative and unpredictable beats and unique delivery and tone from both Vast Aire and Vordul Megilah.
+While it embodied underground hip-hop, at the time it felt like an important bridge between backpack and commercial hip-hop . . . although it would need some heavy editing to ever make it onto airwaves.YouTube responded to TubePress with an HTTP 410 - No longer available

 1. At the Drive-In